 Our Freshness Journey

 As a freshness leader in the beer industry, we do everything we can to give you the best beer possible.
 We won’t settle for anything less, and neither should you.
 Like any perishable food, beer is best when consumed fresh.
 When fresh, your beer has more aroma and flavour, creating a better drinking experience.
-At Muskoka Brewery, we include a “Freshest By” date on all our beer to help you know when the best time is to drink it.
+At Muskoka Brewery, we include date code on all our beer to help you know when the best time is to drink it.
 If a beer has gone past its date, it doesn’t mean it’s gone bad, but it does mean that it doesn’t live up to the high standards we set for ourselves.
 Let us know if your beer has gone past its date by completing the form below.

 |Tread Lightly, Craft Lager, Cream Ale||6 months|

 |Detour, Mad Tom, Born This Way, Twice as Mad||5 months|

 HOW TO LOOK FOR FRESH BEERS

 Check your “Freshest By” or "Packaged On" date to ensure you’re enjoying our beer at its best—a result of our pure, natural, and unfiltered brewing process.
 Find this date on the bottom of our beer cans, cartons, trays, and necks of our tall bottles.
 It’s there to help you know how late you can wait to crack one open – though we often find the beers at our homes don’t stick around that long anyway.